-Tahmoor South is located predominantly within the Teatree Hollow and Dogtrap Creek sub-catchments of the Bargo River catchment.
-Teatree Hollow is a third order stream that overlies LW S1A-S6A while Dogtrap Creek and its tributaries overlie the approved LW S1B-S6B.
-Teatree Hollow and Dogtrap Creek flow generally north-northeast toward the Bargo River, with Teatree Hollow traversing bushland between the Tahmoor Mine surface facilities and the Reject Emplacement Area (REA) and Dogtrap Creek traversing predominantly bushland to the east of the REA.
-The lower reaches of Teatree Hollow, Dogtrap Creek and the Bargo River have, to varying degrees, experienced subsidence-related effects due to historical mining operations at the Tahmoor Mine.
+Tahmoor South is located predominantly within the Teatree Hollow catchment which is a sub-catchment of the Bargo River, with portions also located within the Hornes Creek, Dogtrap Creek and Bargo River catchments.
+The lower reaches of Teatree Hollow, Dogtrap Creek and the Bargo River have, to varying degrees, experienced subsidence-related effects due to historical mining operations at Tahmoor Mine.